- Pokemon GO Raid Hour Today: Current Bosses and Schedule

 FAQs About Pokemon GO Raid Hour

-Q: What bosses are in Raid Hour today?
+Q: What boss is featured in Raid Hour this week?

 Q: Is Raid Hour always on Wednesdays?